-Warner Bros. has already announced the DC movie lineup up through 2022, though we could see changes in the future.
-The line-up includes many recognizable DC heroes such as Aquaman, and Shazam.
+Warner Bros. has already announced the DC movie lineup up through 2024, though we could see changes in the future.

 With a large roster of characters DC comics has, it’s likely we will be introduced to other heroes in these films as well.
 There are many superheroes that haven’t appeared in films, and we would love to see new faces as this movie universe evolves.

-This list is made up of superheroes that many not star in their own solo film, but should be included in the DC film universe in some fashion.
-Here are 10 DC movies we want to see:
+This list is made up of superheroes that may not star in their own solo film but should be included in the DC film universe in some fashion.
+Here are 10 DC movies we actually want to see:

 Boston Brand aka Deadman is a strange character that could bring a very different perspective into the DC movie universe.
 Firstly, he is a ghost and unlike Ghost Rider, Deadman can possess any living creature (and he doesn’t drive a motorcycle).
 His ability may be difficult to bring to life on the big screen, but it would be a very interesting plot mechanic if utilized properly.
 Guillermo Del Toro originally was interested in making a Deadman film, but instead, he decided to pursue another film that will be discussed later on in the list.

 Animal Man, since relaunching with The New 52, has had newly found success, and potential as a DC movie character.
 The current version of Animal Man is a very relatable character who is grounded by family and a sense of self.

 He has the ability to gain the strength and agility of any existing animal.
 However, he has a strong tie with his loved ones, so he is a much more reserved superhero than we typically see in DC movies.
 Creating an Animal Man movie, or bringing him to the big screen in another hero’s movie, would allow a director to focus on his family drama or his superhero abilities, both being a good choice for his film debut.